 Professor Noah Sachs is Director of the Law School’s Robert R. Merhige, Jr. Center for Environmental Studies and teaches and writes in the areas of environmental law, torts, and administrative law.
 His scholarship, which focuses on climate change, toxic substance and hazardous waste regulation, and transboundary pollution, has appeared in the UCLA Law Review, Vanderbilt Law Review, and University of Illinois Law Review, among other venues, and his co-authored text, Regulation of Toxic Substances and Hazardous Waste, is the leading casebook on toxic substances regulation.
 Professor Sachs was awarded the University of Richmond’s Distinguished Educator award in 2013, the highest recognition for teaching and scholarship on the faculty.
 He was also chosen as the University of Richmond’s Outstanding Faculty nominee in the rising star category to the Virginia State Council of Higher Education in 2009.
 Professor Sachs has been awarded a Fulbright/Nehru grant to conduct research in India in the spring of 2014, where we will focus on emerging environmental markets in India and the challenges of implementing market-oriented environmental reforms in developing countries.
-Professor Sachs has been a Member Scholar with the Center for Progressive Reform in Washington, D.C. since 2010, and was chosen as the University of Richmond’s Outstanding Faculty nominee in the rising star category to the Virginia State Council of Higher Education in 2009.
+Professor Sachs has been a Member Scholar with the Center for Progressive Reform in Washington, D.C. since 2010.

 Co-Author, Regulation of Toxic Substances and Hazardous Wastes (Foundation Press, 2011).